“My life sucks, and I wish I was dead,” my son cried. My mommy radar went into full alert.

 6. Get off the bleachers.

 It’s great to be a cheerleader, but do your own activity, too.
 You’re setting a good example of lifelong fitness and fun.
-Down the road, your son may even want to join you.
+Down the road, your son may even want to join you in your favorite activity or at your favorite fitness center.

 7. Open your home.